sunilpaulmathew/sNotz/README.md

 ## Features
 * Easily create & manage simple notes.
-* Support biometric/PIN authentications to secure notes.
+* Secure notes with biometric/PIN authentications.
-* Supports using custom colors (background and text) for individual notes.
+* Use custom colors (background and text) for individual notes.
-* Supports including an image (not recommended for the sake of UI response) on individual notes.
+* Optionally include an image (not recommended for the sake of UI response) with each note.
 * Sort notes alphabetically, or by date or background color.
-* Supports creating secret notes that are hidden from the main UI by default.
+* Creating secret notes that are hidden from the main UI by default.
-* Supports creating, importing, and sharing checklists.
+* Create, import, and share checklists.
 * Swipe (left or right) to delete notes/checklists.
+* Create beautiful home screen widgets of notes and checklists.
 * Create reminders (for individual notes).
 * Export and easily share notes via third-party apps.
 * No cloud storage or login requirements. sNotz works completely offline.